 To understand how the Bento Visa debit card might work for your company, imagine that you own a small construction business.
 You give your flooring employee a card with a $500 balance that he can use to buy tile and other flooring materials at your local home improvement store.
 If he tries to buy any items that aren’t at that store, the purchase will not be approved.

 Your office manager might be given a card with a limit of $200 to pay for office supplies.
 If she tries to use her card to buy food at a restaurant, the charge will be declined.
 Any attempts to make unauthorized purchases can be seen by you when you log into your online dashboard, and you can turn business Visa cards off remotely by tapping a button on your smartphone.

 Bento for Business was founded by professionals from the financial industry who were interested in offering smart expense control and payment solutions for small businesses with their debit cards.
 The company has thousands of satisfied business customers and enjoys excellent user reviews.
-You can try out the cards during a free 60-day trial by filling out your information.
-If you have any questions, you can call us at 866.220.8455.

 - Buy a prepaid Visa online: It’s fast and easy to do

 - Business Visa cards can streamline your payment processing